Sir Henry Dudley, 1st Baronet

-The Reverend Sir Henry Bate Dudley, 1st Baronet (25 August 1745 – 1 February 1824) was a British minister, magistrate and playwright.
-He was born in Fenny Compton, Warwickshire, but in 1763 his father moved the family to Essex to take up a Rectory at North Fambridge near Chelmsford.
-On his father's death, Bate Dudley took over the ministry.
+Sir Henry Bate Dudley, 1st Baronet (25 August 1745 – 1 February 1824) was a British clergyman, magistrate and playwright.

+He was born in Fenny Compton, Warwickshire, but in 1763 his father moved the family to Essex to take up a rectory at North Fambridge near Chelmsford.
+He was educated at Magdalen College, Oxford and ordained a priest of the Church of England in 1768.
+On his father's death, Bate Dudley took over the benefice.
 In Essex, he owned Bradwell Lodge, a Tudor country house near Bradwell-on-Sea and engaged the architect John Johnson to construct a large extension attached to the south side of the original house, designed in a Neoclassical style.

+In addition to his religious duties, Bate Dudley edited one newspaper, The Morning Post and in 1780 founded another, the Morning Herald, courting controversy and enduring imprisonment as the "most notorious editor in London."